 You can supply olive oil from many rural cooperatives of the island, you can ask for it in particular shops or approach the Association of Cretan Olive oil Municipalities.

-Some of the traditional dishes that it worth tasting during your stay in Chania are kalitsoynia with spinach, fennel or agriochorta, sfakianes pies, kreatotoyrta, chochlioys (snails) cooked in various recipes, chaniotiko mpoureki, gamopilafo, spaghetti with anthotyro and boiled or ofto (roasted) goat, apaki or sygklino (smoked pork), villager sausages but also fresh fishes and seafoods.
+Some of the traditional dishes that are worth tasting during your stay in Chania are kalitsoynia with spinach, fennel or agriochorta, sfakianes pies, kreatotoyrta, chochlioys (snails) cooked in various recipes, chaniotiko mpoureki, gamopilafo, spaghetti with anthotyro and boiled or ofto (roasted) goat, apaki or sygklino (smoked pork), villager sausages but also fresh fishes and seafoods.
 You can accompany them with wild grasses, ntako (Cretan rusk with tomato, rigani, feta and olive oil) and dairy products as Cretan gruyere, mizithra and staka (custard from fresh milk).
 You should taste xerotigana, that is also the traditional sweet for the marriages.
 And of course you should clink your glasses with raki, the drink of Cretans.
 You will find also local wines, local beers and refreshments.

 Do not forget to visit the Municipal Market of Chania (working hours: from Monday until Saturday, 08.00 -20.00), this architectural jewel of Chania that works since 1913 and constitutes a preservable monument, the heart of the commerce and tourism of the city with the innumerable traditional shops, in which each visitor can supply himself with local products such as thyme honey, cheese, drained herbs for refreshments (eg malotira and melissochorto) a.o.